Jeromecen/learngit/readme.txt

 Git has a mutable index called stage
 Git tracks changes of modify not only file.
 I am use master and branch1 modified this lines.
+I am use branch dev add this line.